C2Talon/c2t_hccs/README.md

 * [combat lover's locket lockbox](https://kol.coldfront.net/thekolwiki/index.php/Combat_lover%27s_locket_lockbox) &mdash; up to 3 monsters to fight to save wishes and time spent on fax
 * [Undamaged Unbreakable Umbrella](https://kol.coldfront.net/thekolwiki/index.php/Undamaged_Unbreakable_Umbrella) &mdash; saves up to 1.7 turns on item test, 6 on combat test, 1 on weapon test, 0.5 on spell test
 * [MayDay&trade; contract](https://kol.coldfront.net/thekolwiki/index.php/MayDay%E2%84%A2_contract) &mdash; can save up to 1.7 turns on item test on some classes
+* [packaged June cleaver](https://kol.coldfront.net/thekolwiki/index.php/Packaged_June_cleaver) &mdash; will choose optimal choices when the cleaver adventures are encountered
+* [designer sweatpants (new old stock)](https://kol.coldfront.net/thekolwiki/index.php/Designer_sweatpants_(new_old_stock)) &mdash; script will prioritize equipping this to get the most out of it, including saving turns on the hot test
+* [unopened tiny stillsuit](https://kol.coldfront.net/thekolwiki/index.php/Unopened_tiny_stillsuit) &mdash; if this is not equipped while adventuring, it will be placed on a familiar in the terrarium to passively build up
+* [packaged model train set](https://kol.coldfront.net/thekolwiki/index.php/Packaged_model_train_set) &mdash; lots of extra stats from fights and can smooth out any meat problems

 ## Bugs?
 Report bugs here: https://github.com/C2Talon/c2t_hccs/issues